 What do I bring when backpacking is usually the first question that gets asked.
 Unfortunately it's not an easy question to answer because it depends on what kind of backpacking you are doing, where you are going, whats the season or climate of the hike, and who you are going with.
 Even the most skilled backpackers have to think about these questions when backpacking.
 The basic list provided on this page are good guidelines to follow, but you have to add or delete certain things depending on what you are doing.
-Remember, whenever you go out into the outdoors, plan your event by asking:
+Remember, whenever you go out into the outdoors, plan your event by asking and answering these simple planning questions:

 - WHO - Do you have a large group where you can distribute the gear and the weight?
 Is your group younger or older?
 Medical needs?